metosin/muuntaja/README.md

 be used in the response pipeline.
 * `:muuntaja/response`, client-negotiated response format and charset as `FormatAndCharset` record.
 Will be used in the response pipeline.
-* `:body-params` decoded body is here.
+* `:body-params` contains the decoded body.

 ### Response

 * `:muuntaja/encode`, if set to truthy value, the response body will be encoded regardles of the type (primitives!)
 * `:muuntaja/content-type`, handlers can use this to override the negotiated content-type for response encoding, e.g. setting it to `application/edn` will cause the response to be formatted in JSON.

-### Options
+## Options

-#### Default options
+### Default options

 ```clj
 {:http {:extract-content-type extract-content-type-ring